 Endoscopic or Endoscopic-Assisted Approach

-This procedure is chosen in patients with more moderate brow laxity who don’t require the removal of additional skin or tissue, and may have thinner hair patterns.
-Generally, the lift is stabilized using a tiny screw that provides a point of fixation.
-Scarring is minimized with this approach.
+This procedure is best suited for patients with more moderate brow laxity who don’t require the removal of additional skin or tissue and may have thinner hair patterns.
+The resulting scar is very minimal and discreetly placed.

-Depending on the combination of facial procedures being performed and the techniques used, your recovery period can range from a few days to a few weeks.
-Functional recovery typically is within five to seven days, and the recovery period required to feel socially comfortable is within 10 to 20 days, depending on the exact procedure and the individual patient’s healing and recovery characteristics.
+A Patient’s recovery period can range from a few days to a few weeks depending on the exact procedure and the individual patient’s healing and recovery characteristics.

-The cost for brow lift surgery will vary depending on the technique chosen, the complexity of the procedure, and the determination of additional procedures performed in conjunction with the brow lift.
+The fees for brow lift surgery will vary depending on the technique chosen, the complexity of the procedure, and whether additional procedures are performed in conjunction with the brow lift.
 Costs are determined during the consultation after the surgical plan is established with Dr. Carpenter.